 - on completion of assignment ( including those whose assignment is due to be completed within one year from 1st August, 2018 ) otherwise than by way of dismissal or discharge on account of misconduct or inefficiency, or

 - on account of physical disability attributable to Military Service, or

 - on invalidment.

-The expression Matriculation / Secondary Examination Certificate in this part of the instruction includes the alternative certificates mentioned above.
+The expression Matriculation/Higher Secondary Examination Certificate in this part of the Instruction include the alternative certificates mentioned above.